-- 1. Turn the ignition switch to the OFF position and buckle the driver's seat belt. - 2.
+- 1. With all doors closed and the ignition switch in any position except On or Start, buckle the driver's seat belt. - 2.
 Start the engine and wait for the Seat Belt Warning Light to turn off.

 - 3. Within 60 seconds of starting the vehicle, unbuckle and then re-buckle the driver's seat belt at least three times within 10 seconds, ending with the seat belt buckled. - 4.
 Turn off the engine.
 A single chime will sound to signify that you have successfully completed the programming.